kmolima/kpi_engine/README.md

 1. **http_queries.output** - One with the generated PromQL queries used by the KPI Engine service to fetch runtime metrics from Prometheus Timeseries Database (TSDB).
 2. **browser_expr.output** - Another is with the URL to visualize the queries in the Prometheus Expression Browser.
 When running locally outside docker (see instructions in the [test section](https://github.com/kmolima/kpi_engine/blob/main/Test.md)), the application can launch the browser directly.
 Otherwise, if the desktop is not supported, it is printed on the console and must be manually copied to a browser for visualization ([reference to implementation](https://github.com/kmolima/kpi_engine/blob/748129288d7419b3884296c90adf3267e1810e93/src/no/smartocean/modeling/engine/application/KpiEngine.java#L65C1-L65C61)).
 This will be the case when running from docker and if compared both outputs, the difference will reside precisely on this aspect.

-To check the difference between both outputs:
+To check the difference between both outputs you can run the following command:

 ```bash
 diff results/browser_expr.output reproduced/browser_expr.output
 ```
+An example of such difference is depicted in the image below:

 ![Example of a generated URL](/img/URL.png "Example of a generated URL")